zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 Once the MCU-Link host tools are installed, the following steps are required to program the CMSIS-DAP firmware:

+1. Make sure the MCU-Link utility is present on your host machine.
+This can be done by installing :ref:`linkserver-debug-host-tools`.

-1. Put the MCU-Link microcontroller into DFU boot mode by attaching the DFU jumper then connecting to the USB debug port on the board.
+#.
+Put the MCU-Link microcontroller into DFU boot mode by attaching the DFU
+   jumper then connecting to the USB debug port on the board.
 This jumper may also be referred to as the ISP jumper, and will be connected to ``PIO0_5`` on the LPC55S69.